laserpants/area-51/docs/README.md

 r        | `{ baz : t2, foo : t0, foo : t1 }`
 s        | `{ foo : t1, foo : t0, baz : t2 }`

-Given these conditions, `q` and `r` are interchangeable, but `s` is a different type.
+Given these conditions, `q` and `r` are interchangeable, but swapping the two fields labeled `foo` is not permitted.
+The last type `s` is therefore a different type.

 This form of equality can be expressed, more formally, as an equivalence relation $\cong$, defined over the set of types.
 In the above example, $q \cong r \not \cong s$.

 RNil                          | TVar          | TCon                                                                                                                                | TRec                                                                 | TArr                                                                                             | Prim<sup>†</sup>
 ----------------------------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------